Before plots can be laid out, they have to be assembled. Arguably one

 p3 + patch

-Adding non-ggplot content
+Adding other content

 Sometimes you need to have other content than ggplot2 in your patchwork.
 Standard grid grobs can be added to your plot as well: